-Section 40.14 - Assurance report on designated benchmark administrator

-Under Part 8.1, there is no requirement for an oversight committee, as provided by section 7.
-Therefore, for purposes of section 40.14, there is no oversight committee to specify whether a limited assurance report on compliance or a reasonable assurance report on compliance needs to be provided by a public accountant.
+Section 40.13 - Assurance report on designated benchmark administrator compliance needs to be provided by a public accountant.
 We would expect the designated benchmark administrator to determine which report is appropriate, based on the specific nature of the designated commodity benchmark, including the complexity, use and vulnerability of the benchmark to manipulation, and the applicable characteristics of the market that the benchmark is intended to represent, or other relevant factors regarding the administration of the benchmark.